JuliaHealth/OMOPCDMFeasibility.jl/CONTRIBUTING.md

 ## License

-By contributing to NeuroAnalyzer.jl, you agree that your contributions will be licensed under the [BSD 2-Clause License](https://github.com/JuliaHealth/NeuroAnalyzer.jl/blob/main/LICENSE).
+By contributing to NeuroAnalyzer.jl, you agree that your contributions will be licensed under the [MIT License](https://github.com/JuliaHealth/OMOPCDMFeasibility.jl/blob/master/LICENSE).

-Thank you for contributing to NeuroAnalyzer.jl! 🌟
+Thank you for contributing to OMOPCDMFeasibility.jl! 🌟